AustinCodingAcademy/Exams/Advanced/01-BackEndReview/exam-part-1.md

     ?>

-Refactor this code, removing the nested `if` statements but retaining the same behavior of the code.
+<p class="handcode">Refactor this code, removing the nested `if` statements but
+retaining the same behavior of the code.</p>

 ### Problem 7